world peace chicken enchiladas verdes

 lime wedges

-Blend together sour cream and yogurt.
-Divide in half and reserve the rest for the sauce.
+Blend together 1/2 c. sour cream and yogurt.
+(The rest of sour cream is for the sauce you’ll pour over at the end of baking.)
 Finely chop the fresh cilantro, reserving half as garnish.
-Mix chicken, cheese, half of yogurt mixture, green chilies and half of cilantro together in a bowl.
+Mix chicken, cheese, yogurt mixture, green chilies and half of cilantro together in a bowl until well blended.

 Bake @ 350 degrees for 30-40 minutes.
 All of the ingredients are already cooked, so we're merely melting everything together into divine yummi-ness.
-The enchiladas will appear slightly crispy and lightly browned.
+When done, the enchiladas will appear slightly crispy and lightly browned.

 While the enchiladas are baking, prep toppings.
 My faves are diced, fresh tomatoes, fresh cilantro, chopped avocado dressed with salt, pepper and a little lime juice; and lime wedges to squeeze.
 I sometimes place mixed salad greens on the plate and place enchiladas on top.

-Whisk together remaining yogurt/ sour cream mixture and green tomatilla salsa.
+Whisk together remaining sour cream and the jar of green tomatilla salsa.
 I LOVE the salsa from Rick Bayless' Frontera Grill.
-The tomatillas have been fire-roasted, which gives it a slight smoky taste.
-(You could make your own, but this salsa is under three dollars, so the time saved is worth it to me.)
+The tomatillas have been fire-roasted, which gives it a slight smoky taste, but any brand will do.

-You can sprinkle a bit of additional grated cheese and a couple of pinches of fresh cilantro over the top to make it look nice, if you'd like.
-Scoop out and place on plate.
+You can, for presentation purposes, sprinkle a bit of additional grated cheese and a couple of pinches of fresh cilantro over the top to make it look nice, if you'd like.
+Scoop out an enchilada or two and place on plate.

 Buena Apetit!